 As an SEO geek, I also love that Terkel uses Bing’s API to pull in suggested keywords and displays these while you’re pitching, helping you meet search intent.

 Terkel offers free and paid options.
-With the free version, you can send up to five pitches a month from a basic selection.
+With the free version, you can send up to three pitches a month from a basic selection.

 With the paid option (which is very affordable), you get unlimited pitches, exclusive opportunities, as well as additional information about the sites (which you can filter), such as DR and the type of link attribute.